Written by Terry Smith

 Size and shape

 Generally speaking, triangular shade sails are better for smaller areas or places where there aren’t that many things to fix the sail to.
 Square or rectangular sails will shade a larger area but also have an extra D-ring that needs hooking up.
+It’s also my opinion after setting up and assembling many shade sails myself, when it comes to practically keeping the sun off you, a rectangular shade sail is easier to manage.

 It is important that you measure up your patio or area you intend to cover to make sure that the size you order is going to be the right fit.
 Also think about how far away the places are that you are going to use when fixing the ends of the sail.